surveycorps/c_apro/recipes-apro/README.md

 http://wiki.wandboard.org/index.php/Building_Qt5_using_yocto_on_Wandboard

-Lastly you can go back to the ros guide and bitbake the image then you can go to the SD card and rm -rf BBB_ROOT/*
+Lastly you can go back to the ros guide and bitbake the image then you can go to the SD card (name BOOT) and format 32MB partition to FAT32 with a boot flag.
+Other partition name ROOT with EXT4.

-Then sudo tar -xvf tmp-glibc/deploy/images/beaglebone/$(image_name).tar.gz -C /BBB_ROOT/

-We have to include the am335x-boneblack.dtb and the uImage in /BBB_ROOT/boot/
+sudo cp to /BOOT/
+u-boot.img
+MLO
+uImage

+sudo tar -xzf {IMAGE}.tar.gz -C /ROOT/ sudo cp am335x-boneblack.dtb /ROOT/boot/ sudo cp uImage /ROOT/boot/

-The rest should be all set then you can boot with the serial cable.
-Not yet tried with regular usb.
+Then you should be able to boot with the serial cable